Skip to Main Content

 Essential Questions and Introduction

-(Time period is 1945 - to current times, movement could be a global or US movement)
+The time period is WWII - to current times.
+The movement could be a global or US movement.

-Scenario: Imagine you are presenting your research to a group of international officials who are looking for topics for a global conference or symposium on social movements.
-Your goal is to persuade people that your movement is worthy of consideration to advance to this world conference because it successfully addresses at least one of the following four topics:
+Your goal is to persuade people that your movement is worthy of consideration to advance to a world symposium because it successfully addresses at least one of the following four topics:

 1. The Role of Effective Leadership in Bringing About Change